jrieke/traingenerator/README.md

 That's it! 🎈 You don't have to change any code in the app itself.
 Your new template will be automatically discovered by traingenerator and shown in the sidebar.

-**Want to share your magic?** 🧙 PRs with new templates are welcome!
+**Want to share your magic?** 🧙 PRs are welcome!
 Please have a look at [CONTRIBUTING.md](CONTRIBUTING.md).